Kearny Street

 Kearny Street (/ˈkərni/) in San Francisco, California runs north from Market Street to The Embarcadero.
 Toward its south end, it separates the Financial District from the Union Square and Chinatown districts.
-Further north, it passes over Telegraph Hill, interrupted by a gap near Coit Tower.
+Further north, it passes over Telegraph Hill, interrupted by several gaps near Coit Tower due to the steep terrain.

 History

 Kearny Street was originally named "La Calle de la Fundacion" by the Spanish, meaning "street of the founding".
 The origin of the present name, Kearny Street, is generally assumed to be Stephen Watts Kearny, the first military governor of California under U.S. rule.
 Another possible namesake is General Philip Kearny.
 It is sometimes erroneously assumed to be named after the (differently spelled) labor leader Denis Kearney, known for his racist anti-Chinese agitation.

 At Kearny and Clay was the lower end of the first cable car line in America, launched by Andrew S. Hallidie on August 2, 1873, climbing five blocks up Clay Street hill toward Nob Hill.

 During the early 20th century, "running north from Market Street to the Barbary Coast, Kearny Street was an avenue of honky-tonks and saloons frequented by racetrack tipsters and other shady professionals.
 On election nights it was the scene of torch-light parades and brass bands", as summarized in the 1940 WPA guide to San Francisco.

 From the turn of the twentieth century until 1977, the area around the intersection of Kearny and Jackson Streets was home to a large Filipino population, and earned the nickname Manilatown.
 Located at 848 Kearny Street, the International Hotel served as the heart of Manilatown.
 In its heyday of the 1920s and 1930s the estimated population of Manilatown was between 20,000 and 40,000 people.